alexcory1/FrequentFlyers/Feb17-Update.md

 ![](images/SeaTac_2013.png)

 Currently a user is able to hover over an airport and see the airport code.
 There is a slider that allows the user to view flights in a range of years between 2013-2024.
-It can also take in user input select just flights in and out of a given airport.
+It can also take user input to filter to flights to show only a given airport.

 ### Roadblocks